Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 <img src="Resources/Images/Troubleshooting/Switch2.png">

 ## Contribute
-Feel free to create a pull request to this repository or mention me in SlimeVR's Discord #DIY channel (Do not DM me, it will go to my Message Request and I will not reply to you there)  for improvement ideas or your modifications of the source files below.
+Feel free to create a pull request to this repository or mention me in SlimeVR's Discord #DIY channel (Do not DM me, it will go to my Message Request and I will not reply to you there) for improvement ideas or your modifications of the source files below or to the guide above.

 ### Source Files
 | Component | Link |